 Load bearing capacity, stiffness and deformation calculations shall be carried out in accordance with UK Building Regulations and are to be verified in large scale testings

 The lateral displacement of the exterior balcony due to temperature changes shall be tested in large scale test with cyclic lateral displacement.
-To determine the displacement the permitted distance of the joints has to assumed.
-The tested lateral cyclic displacements correspond to a defined temperature spectrum:
+To determine the displacement the permitted distance of the joints has to be assumed.
+The tested lateral cyclic displacements correspond to a defined temperature spectrum.

 The steel passing through the thermal insulation material shall have an appropriate corrosion protection which is ensured by either stainless steel or a sleeve in stainless around the steel.